A Harvest Festival

 There are, however, some terrific sing-along hymns for harvest.
 So it was that I turned to the hymn book when in need of a choir anthem in 2006.
 Gradually over the next few years this turned into an 8-movement cantata.
 Each features an obbligato instrument or two, along with piano and drums.
 There is a range of moods from the muscular All creatures of our God and King via the gentle Lord of Beauty to the Gospel-infused God is working his purpose out.

-The cantata was given its first complete performance in St John’s Parish Church, Bromsgrove, in October 2011, directed by Jonathan Kingston.
+The cantata was given its first complete performance in St John’s Parish Church, Bromsgrove, in October 2011.